 In addition to psychotic symptoms, individuals with bipolar schizoaffective disorder may experience manic episodes and depressive episodes.
 Manic episodes can last anywhere from a few days to several weeks and are characterized by elevated mood, intense energy, impulsive thoughts, and other extreme behaviors.

 What is depressive schizoaffective disorder?

 Individuals with depressive schizoaffective disorder only experience depressive episodes in addition to psychotic symptoms.
 Depressive episodes typically last several months to a year and are characterized by:

 - Lack of interest in things once enjoyed

 - Thoughts of death or suicide

 How is schizoaffective disorder different from schizophrenia?

-It is often difficult to tell the difference between schizoaffective disorder and schizophrenia due to the common overlap of symptoms.
-The main difference is that with schizoaffective disorder, mood disorder is prominent.
+It is often difficult to tell the difference between schizoaffective disorder and schizophrenia due to overlapping symptoms.
+The main difference is that with schizoaffective disorder, a mood disorder is prominent.